PPSantos/github.io/content/posts/concentrability-coeficients-max-ent-exploration/index.md

 where the last objective above is precisely that of maximum entropy state exploration, i.e., finding a policy that induces an expected frequency of visitation of states with the highest entropy possible.

 Intuitively, we showed that if we project our minimax solution, $\mathcal{U}$, onto the set $\mathcal{D}$, such solution is equivalent to the problem of maximum state entropy exploration [(Hazan, 2018)](https://arxiv.org/pdf/1812.02690).
 In the figure above, this means that point $d_{\pi^\star}$ is both the solution to the projection of the minimax solution onto set $\mathcal{D}$, as explained before, as well as the solution attained by maximum state entropy exploration methods.
 This motivates the use of maximum state entropy exploration methods when one is uncertain about the underlying MDP.

 ---

+## 6) Conclusion \& takeaways

+In this blog post, we started by reviewing AVI-based algorithms, as well as concentrability coefficients that aim to quantify the suitability of a given data distribution in an offline learning setting.
+We then
++ showed how the problem of computing the optimal data distribution from the point of view of concentrability can be formulated as a two-player game.
++ showed that, in the face of uncertainty regarding the underlying MDP, maximum entropy data distributions are (minimax) optimal.
++ discussed how our results can extend to the online setting and highlighted connections between our minimax optimal data distribution and the data distributions induced by maximum entropy exploration methods.

+---